 How Steam API Key Scam usually looks like

-- When the user receives a legitimate trade offer the scam bot automatically cancels the trade and initiates its own fake offer.
-Scammers try to make the fake bots as similar to the legitimate trading bots, e.g. using the same nick and avatar.
+- Once a compromised user initiates or recieves a legitimate trade offer, the scam bot automatically cancels the trade and initiates its own fake offer.
+Scammers make sure that their bots have the same name and/or avatar as the trading service bots have.

 - Since the fake offer looks the same (it has the same trade in the message) and the real trade was already canceled the user accepts the fake offer giving away his/her skins and valuables for free.